lucidrains/self-rewarding-lm-pytorch/README.md

 # then say you want to try asking the transformer nicely

+# reward_regex_template is the string that will be looked for in the LLM response, for parsing out the reward where {{ reward }} is defined as a number

 trainer = SelfRewardingTrainer(
     transformer,
     ...,
-    reward_prompt_config = RewardConfig(
+    num_candidate_responses = 4,           # in the paper, they try 4 responses, and pick the max and min rewards for forming the preference pairs reward_prompt_config = RewardConfig(
         prompt_template = """
         Pretty please rate the following user prompt and response